parekh-jigar/Dashboard/README.md

 <h3>Project directory</h3>

-Goto Library>WebServer>Documents and create the project folder.
+Goto Library>WebServer>Documents and create the project folder to run the project on the localhost.